Low-Burden LLM-Based Preference Learning: Personalizing Assistive Robots from Natural Language Feedback for Users with Paralysis: Introduction

 Large Language Models (LLMs) demonstrate strong capabilities in natural language understanding and reasoning \cite{wei2022chain}, offering an alternative to infer preferences from low-effort natural language feedback, rather than exhaustive pairwise comparisons (Fig. \ref{fig:methods}).
 Yet, bridging the semantic gap between ambiguous feedback and structured robotic rules remains challenging.
 Translating a reaction like ``that scared me, it's too fast!'' directly into rigid code (e.g., ``\texttt{IF} robot approaching user, \texttt{THEN} speed = slow'') frequently causes logical errors and misses the user's underlying intent.
 For individuals with complex physical and psychological requirements, direct translation via standard LLM prompting often proves insufficient.
 The system must first apply clinical reasoning to contextualize the user's needs, then translate that understanding into explicit, safe behavioral rules across different task states.

-In this paper, we propose an offline LLM-based framework that infers interaction preferences for users with paralysis from natural language feedback (Fig. \ref{fig:framework}).
-Our approach grounds LLM reasoning in the Occupational Therapy Practice Framework (OTPF) \cite{boop2020occupational}, systematically decoding ambiguous reactions into core physical and psychological needs.
+In this paper, we propose an offline LLM-based framework that infers interaction preferences for users with paralysis from natural language feedback.
+Our approach grounds LLM reasoning in the Occupational Therapy Practice Framework (OTPF) \cite{boop2020occupational}, a clinical standard for mapping patient capabilities, systematically decoding ambiguous reactions into core physical and psychological needs.
 This allows us to reliably translate high-level feedback into interpretable decision tree policies that govern robot behavior.
 To guarantee safety, we introduce an ``LLM-as-a-Judge'' mechanism that verifies the structural validity of the policies, such as atomic conditions, distinct branching, and closed execution logic, ensuring the PAR safely adapts to the user.

 The main contributions of this paper are: \begin{itemize} \item An \textbf{LLM-based framework} integrating clinical domain knowledge (OTPF) to infer user preferences from natural language and generate safe, interpretable decision tree policies. \item An \textbf{LLM-as-a-Judge evaluation mechanism} that strictly enforces structural safety and deterministic reliability in the generated policies. \item An \textbf{$n=10$ user study} demonstrating our natural language approach significantly reduces physical and cognitive workload compared to traditional preference learning. \end{itemize}